ABS Melting Point, Properties, Applications, Advantages & Disadvantages

 Injection Molding

-In injection molding, determining whether to dry is needed or not is tricky.
+In injection molding, determining whether to dry is needed is tricky.
 In case a vented cylinder is used, drying becomes a must.

-In scenarios where drying is needed, 4 hours at 80°C is generally sufficient.
+For drying scenarios, 4 hours at 80°C is generally sufficient.

 Signs of moisture are evident with stripes, streaks, or bubbles.
 If any of those factors are seen, pre-drying the mold is advisable.